geoschem/GCHP/docs/source/supplement/rundir-config.rst

 Another option to skip file read for certain files is to replace the file path in :file:`ExtData.rc` with :literal:`/dev/null`.
 However, if you want to turn these inputs back on at a later time you should preserve the original path by commenting out the original line.

+Change input meteorology
+""""""""""""""""""""""""

+Input meteorology source and grid resolution are set in config file :file:`ExtData.rc` during run directory creation.
+You will be prompted to choose between MERRA2 and GEOS-FP, and grid resolution is automatically set to the native grid lat-lon resolution.
+If you would like to change the meteorology inputs, for example using a different grid resolution, then you would need to change the met-field entries in run directory file :file:`ExtData.rc` after creating a run directory.
+Simply open the file, search for the meteorology section, and edit file paths as needed.
+Please note that while MAPL will automatically regrid met-fields to the run resolution you specify in :file:`runConfig.sh`, you will achieve best performance using native resolution inputs.

 Add new emissions files
 """""""""""""""""""""""